QuickNS/azure-data-share-automation/Readme.md

 Through the portal UI, invitations can only be sent to email addresses and that requires the email recipient to perform some manual steps to accept the invitation and map the incoming data to the destination.
 However, the Azure Data Share SDK allows invitations to be sent to *service principals* as well, which opens up the opportunity to fully automate the process, even between different subscriptions and tenants.

 This code illustrates how to perform a fully automated data sharing process between two pre-existing Data Share accounts.

-It includes two separate Python scripts:
+It includes two separate Python scripts and an azure function:

 ### source.py